Hans-RV/GenVO_Diversion/README.md

-# Fall-Sense AI (Human Fall Detection System)
+# Fall-Sense AI : Detection System using YOLO & Twilio

 ## Overview
-This project uses *YOLO* (You Only Look Once) for *fall detection* in real-time.
-The model identifies whether a person is *standing* or *falling* based on bounding box aspect ratios.
-It can be used *locally via webcam* or *in Colab using video files*.

----

-## Problem Statement
-Falls are a major health risk, especially for elderly individuals and people with disabilities.
-A fall can result in severe injuries, and the lack of immediate assistance can lead to critical conditions.
-Traditional fall detection methods rely on wearable devices, which may not always be worn or functional.
-This project aims to develop a computer vision-based Fall Detection System that uses YOLO, OpenCV, and AI-driven analysis to detect falls and send real-time notifications via WhatsApp, ensuring timely assistance and reducing health risks.

----
+This project implements a *Fall Detection System* using *YOLO* object detection and *Twilio* messaging to alert a predefined contact in case of a detected fall.
+The system captures live video, detects human falls, and sends WhatsApp messages for the first five fall detections with real-time location.

 ## Features
-- *Real-time fall detection* using OpenCV & YOLO.
+- *Real-time Fall Detection* using YOLO
+- *KMeans Clustering* for better fall classification
-- *Webcam support* for live detection.
+- *Twilio WhatsApp Messaging* for alerts
-- *Google Colab compatibility* for analyzing pre-recorded videos.
-- *Alerts based on fall probability* (bounding box aspect ratio).

----
+- *Geolocation Tracking* to provide location in messages
+- *Live Webcam Feed* with bounding boxes & labels

 ## Installation
-### Local Setup
+### Prerequisites
-1. Install dependencies:
-   bash
+Ensure you have Python installed (3.7 or later recommended).
+Install required dependencies using:

+sh
-   pip install opencv-python numpy ultralytics torch torchvision
+pip install opencv-python numpy ultralytics scikit-learn geocoder twilio

-2. Clone the repository and place the **YOLO model (model.pt)** inside the project folder.
+### Twilio Setup
+1. Create an account on [Twilio](https://www.twilio.com/)
+2. Get your *Account SID, **Auth Token, and a **Twilio WhatsApp Number*
+3. Replace the following in fall_detection.py:
+   python
+   account_sid = 'your_account_sid'
+   auth_token = 'your_auth_token'
+   from_wa_number = 'whatsapp:+14155238886'  # Twilio sandbox number
+   to_wa_number = 'whatsapp:+your_number'  # Your WhatsApp number

+## Usage
-3. Run the script:
+Run the script to start detecting falls:

-   bash
+sh
 python fall_detection.py

-### Google Colab Setup
-1. Install dependencies in Colab: python
-   !pip install opencv-python numpy ultralytics mediapipe torch torchvision

-2. Load video files from Google Drive.
-3. Run the Colab notebook.

----
+## How It Works
+1. *Captures live video* from the webcam.
+2. *Detects people* using YOLO.
+3. *Analyzes posture* using KMeans clustering.
+4. *Detects falls* based on aspect ratio and position.
+5. *Sends a WhatsApp alert* for the first five falls.

-## Usage
+## Stopping the Program
-### Running Locally (Webcam)
-- The script captures frames from the webcam and applies *YOLO-based tracking*.
-- If a fall is detected (width/height > 0.7), an *alert message* is displayed.
-- Press q to exit the live feed.
+Press q to exit the live feed.

-### Running in Google Colab
-- Uses *pre-recorded videos* for fall detection.
-- Displays processed frames using cv2_imshow().
-- Useful for *evaluating different scenarios* without a live feed.

----

-## File Structure

-/The Project_Folder

-│── fall_detection.py  # Main script for webcam-based detection

-│── colab_fall_detection.ipynb  # Google Colab version

-│── model.pt  # YOLO model weights

----

-## Future Improvements
+## Limitations
-- *Enhance accuracy* by fine-tuning the model.
-- *Add sound or notification alerts* when a fall is detected.
-- *Deploy as a mobile/IoT solution* for real-world applications.
+- Needs a *GPU* for real-time processing.
+- *Lighting conditions* may affect detection accuracy.
+- Requires *internet connectivity* for Twilio messaging.

+## Future Enhancements
+- Implement *SMS & Call alerts* for emergencies.
+- Use *Deep Learning models* for better fall classification.
+- Integrate with *IoT sensors* for enhanced accuracy.

+## Contact
+For questions or contributions, feel free to reach out!